Jchinonso/CheckList/README.md

 ###### Todos
 - It allows new Todo to be created by user.
 - It ensures Todos are accessible based on the permission specified.
-- It allows creator of group to add collaborators to the todos
+- It allows creator of todo to add collaborators to the todo
-- It ensures members of group can add and retrieve messages to group and from group
+- It ensures members can add task and retrieve task from todos

 ---